Welcome to our Autumn Newsletter 2022

-Due to the tenants working from home, video-calling, streaming and online gaming it was critical to have a secure, roaming Wi-Fi network that could reach throughout the entire property, which was no problem for Landlord Broadband!
+Due to the tenants working from home, video-calling, streaming and online gaming it was critical to have secure, roaming Wi-Fi.
+The network would have to reach throughout the entire property, which was no problem for Landlord Broadband!

 34 Bed Built to Rent

 This video explores how we installed our bespoke broadband solutions for this huge 34 bed build to rent property.